-2.5.2 Real-Time Requests
+2.4.3 Real-time requests

-Real-time requests to enter active AFTA not previously coordinated in accordance with the above may be provided.
-If the airspace is already occupied, that callsign has priority (unless circumstances dictate differently, or agreed priorities in Para 2.2.3.4 are violated).
+Real-time requests to enter active AMB SUA not previously coordinated IAW the above may be provided.
+If the airspace is already occupied, that callsign has priority (unless circumstances dictate differently, or agreed priorities in Para 2.3.3.2 are violated).
 The inbound callsign is responsible for coordinating with the already present callsign.